Coexistence modes - Reference

 - Presence publishing: Is the user's presence that is shown to other users based on their activity in Teams or Skype for Business?

-For more details on routing and presence behavior based on mode, see Coexistence with Skype for Business.
+For more information on routing and presence behavior based on mode, see Coexistence with Skype for Business.

-However, from an experience perspective, mode can more simply be described as defining the experience for:
+However, from an experience perspective, mode can be described as defining the experience for:

 - Chat and Calling: Which client does a user use?